gregpriday/PHP-CSS-Parser/README.md

 A Parser for CSS Files written in PHP.
 Allows extraction of CSS files into a data structure, manipulation of said structure and output as (optimized) CSS.

+## Modifications

+This version of PHP CSS Parser has been modified to work with the origin framework.

+### CSS Origin Function

+Added an Origin Function type, based on a standard CSS function.
+It's prefixed by @

+### Origin Variable

+Variables entered into CSS.
+Prefixed with $

 ## Usage

 ### Installation